Sylius/SyliusResourceBundle/UPGRADE.md

 ### FROM `1.11.x` to `1.12.x`

-We move these following dependencies on optional requirements, so explicit them in your app requirements if you need them.
+In preparation of removal, following dependencies were moved to optional requirements.
+If still in use by your app, require them explicitly in your `composer.json`.

 * friendsofsymfony/rest-bundle
 * jms/serializer-bundle